eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 </project>
 ```

-## Inlcuding and Importing other Flexmi Models
+## Including and Importing other Flexmi Models

 Flexmi supports the `<?import other.flexmi?>` and `<?include other.flexmi?>` processing instructions. `import` creates a new resource for `other.flexmi` while `include` parses the contents of `other.flexmi` as if they were embedded in the Flexmi model that contains the `include` processing instruction.